 The sixth chassis of a series of 11 assembled in 1974, the March 74S-06, is one of two March 74Ss fitted with a 3-litre Ford Cosworth V8 engine.
 Entered for the Nürburgring Interserie race by Brian Henton in June 1974, our March 74S-06 had the status of a semi-official car.
 It was then entered in the World Sports Car Championship at the 1000 kilometers of Le Castellet and the 1000 kilometers of Brands Hatch.
 On the Paul Ricard Circuit, after qualifying for a place on the second row of the grid behind a Matra and a Mirage Golf, Vittorio Brambilla long held third place before being forced to retire.
 At Brands Hatch, the Bob Evans / Richard Lloyd pairing finished 8th.

 After being acquired by the current owner in the early 2000s, it was completely restored, repainted in its original colours (it was orange at the time of purchase) and successfully entered for the Peter Auto’s Classic Endurance Racing series.
 Followers of the Peter Auto series will no doubt remember an epic battle for first place at the 2009 Spa Classic that its owner fought at the wheel of this March 74S against a formidable Porsche 936 …

-Carefully maintained and prepared, the car will require the standard work to be done on it to get it back on the track.
-Light, powerful and rare, this MARCH 74S-06 is ready to excel once more in historic competitions.
+Carefully maintained and prepared, the car will anyway require the standard work to be done on it to get it back on the track (crack-test, fuel tank etc...).
+Light, powerful and rare, this MARCH 74S-06 is the perfect entrant in CER2 and in Masters.